VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/order-shipment-package-type.md

 # OderShipmentPackageType ==~object~==

-The `OrderShipmentPackageType` represents a package used for shipping items in an order.
+This type represents a package used for shipping items in an order.

 ## Fields